2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 ### Section 5

-A contact form is included using formspree (and some JS to keep bots from accessing my email).
+A contact form is included using formspree (I used some JS here to keep bots from accessing my email).

 Js was also included for smooth scroll which is a nice touch.

-# Other //
+# Other

-All meta tags, sitemap and robots.txt file have been included.
+All meta tags, sitemap and robots.txt files have been included.

 ### Favicon